Chinese nationalism: Modern times

-Another example of modern nationalism in China is the Hanfu movement, which is a Chinese movement in the early 21st century that seeks the revival of Chinese traditional clothing.
+Another example of modern nationalism in China is the hanfu movement, which is a Chinese movement in the early 21st century that seeks the revival of Chinese traditional clothing.
+There has been an entire culture and economy built around this movement with Xi'An alone having over 3000 HanFu clothing rental shops.
+In 2025 the online orders for HanFu had spiked 662% compared to a year prior, showing a rising popularity of Han nationalism and the Hanfu movement amongst the younger generation in China.

 The China–United States trade war also fueled nationalist sentiment among both CCP leadership and the general public.
 The external pressure of the trade war allowed Xi Jinping to point to the United States' actions as a reason for China's economic slowdown.
 The Chinese public responded.
-Academic Suisheng Zhao summarizes, "Proud of their accomplishments through hard work, tremendous sacrifices, dogged determination, and well-crafted policies, many Chinese are fed up with US criticisms that China's rise is because it did not play by rules, violated international commitments, and tilted the playing field to advantage Chinese firms."
+The academic Suisheng Zhao summarizes, "Proud of their accomplishments through hard work, tremendous sacrifices, dogged determination, and well-crafted policies, many Chinese are fed up with US criticisms that China's rise is because it did not play by rules, violated international commitments, and tilted the playing field to advantage Chinese firms."

 Credit Suisse has determined through a 2018 survey that young Chinese consumers are turning to local brands as a result of growing nationalism.
 Local brands like Lenovo have also received backlash from some online Chinese for being unpatriotic.